 LWC researched the major factors and conditions contributing to MIAHP participants’ housing situations, fiscal impacts of the short sale Provision, and major policy considerations.
 The team provided the City with three alternative policies and an analysis of the primary advantages and disadvantages of each option.
 Ultimately, the City adopted a provision that provides program participants facing foreclosure with the opportunity to petition for full or partial relief of the amount owed to the City under the Program.

-SHORT-TERM TRANSIENT RENTALS
+SHORT-TERM RENTALS White Paper

 LWC Housing Projects, 2006 - Present: